 2.1.
 Obtaining and Using Long Lived Credentials

 Depending on where the Consumer is running and if it is acting on behalf of a user: different types of long lived credential provisioning protocols are appropriate to balance ease of use, security and privacy.
 The Simple Auth Protocol defines some common, long lived credential provisioning protocols that may be accepted by a Token Issuer.
 The Token Issuer may define custom long lived credentials and provisioning protocols specific to the Token Issuer and/or Service Provider.
 The Token Issuer MUST accept at least one predefined OR one custom long lived provisioning protocol.
-The Token Issuer MAY accept more then one long lived provisioning protocol.
+The Token Issuer MAY accept more than one long lived provisioning protocol.